 The impacts of climate change are expected to degrade some habitats while potentially improving others.
-To facilitate movement between degraded and improved habitats, the Coyote Springs Tortoise Crossings project would provide 61 tortoise crossings that ensure safe passage under US 93, plus over 68 miles of tortoise exclusion fencing to direct tortoises toward crossings and prevent road mortality.
+To facilitate movement between degraded and improved habitats, the Coyote Springs Wildlife Crossings project would provide 61 tortoise crossings that ensure safe passage under US 93, plus over 68 miles of tortoise exclusion fencing to direct tortoises toward crossings and prevent road mortality.
 Installing tortoise crossings will allow the desert tortoise population in this area to maintain genetic connectivity and extensive average home range areas.
-Additionally, these crossings will provide the opportunity for demographic rescue and thus higher population viability.
-Implementing tortoise fencing with wildlife crossings may help reduce potential adverse environmental impacts.